HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 6-9

-Blue Star Creeper is a low-growing perennial plant that produces small, star-shaped blue flowers.
+Blue Star Creeper is a low-growing perennial plant that produces small, star-shaped flowers in light blue hues.

 27. Blue Statice